-There is a lot of difference between the two types of olive oil.
+There is a lot of difference between virgin and extra-virgin olive oil.

-These regulations don’t apply to coconut oil, yet the name extra virgin is often used for marketing purposes to indicate superior quality.
+These regulations don’t apply to coconut oil, however the name extra virgin is often used to indicate superior quality.

-Some brands use it to describe what they call the first pressing of coconut oil.
+Some coconut brands use it to describe what they call the first pressing of the oil.

 Cold-pressed coconut oil

-Virgin coconut oil made from grated fresh coconut meat, which is pressed in a carefully controlled heat environment, not exceeding 49° C / 120° F.
+Virgin coconut oil made from grated fresh coconut meat.
+They press it in a carefully controlled heat environment not exceeding 49° C / 120° F.

-Cold pressing is often done manually and results in smaller batches of coconut oil production.
+Cold pressing is often manual work which results in smaller batches.

-The taste differs depending on pressure and temperature.
+The taste differs depending on pressure and temperature during production.

-I wrote an article about how they make cold-pressed virgin coconut oil in Bali with photos of the whole process.
+I wrote an article about how they make cold-pressed virgin coconut oil in Bali.
+It includes step by step photos of the whole process.

 Centrifuged coconut oil

-Centrifugation then concentrates the cream by separating the water and proteins.
+Centrifugation concentrates the cream by separating the water and proteins.

-This coconut oil has a very mild, light taste.
+This type of oil has a very mild, light taste.

-It’s considered to be the most superior quality of coconut oil in the world, due to its gentle way of processing, resulting in maximum nutritional value.
+Many people consider this the most superior quality of all the different types of coconut oil in the world.
+Its gentle way of processing results in maximum nutritional value.

-Centrifuged coconut oil is a more exclusive type of coconut oil and is usually produced in small quantities.
+Centrifuged oil is a more exclusive oil that is usually produced in small quantities.

 Raw coconut oil

-It’s less nutritious than cold-pressed virgin coconut oil, but it enables the production of larger quantities of coconut oil in a shorter period of time.
+It’s less nutritious than cold-pressed virgin oil, but it enables the production of larger quantities in a shorter period of time.

 Organic coconut oil

-Virgin or refined coconut oil made from coconuts that are grown and processed organically, without the use of chemicals, fertilizers, insecticides etc.
+Virgin or refined oil from coconuts that are grown and processed organically, without the use of chemicals, fertilizers, insecticides etc.

-Organic is especially important when buying refined coconut oil.
+Organic is especially important when buying refined oil, which I explain here.

-Virgin coconut oil is usually made without using chemicals, but refined coconut oil needs a lot of purification.
+Virgin oil is usually made without chemicals, but refined oil needs a lot of purification.

-This can be done using natural methods or with chemicals.
+This is possible by using natural methods or with chemicals.
 Always use the first option.

 Whole kernel coconut oil

-Coconut oil made from the whole coconut including the thin brown peel.
+Virgin oil made from the whole coconut meat including the thin brown peel.